devLur/PoeticPulse/README.md

 - `./.github/workflows` contains GitHub actions

 ### Run application
+**Prerequisites**:
+follow the requirements sections in the README.md files of both Applications `./poeticPulse-be` and `./poeticPulse-fe`

-If you have Docker and Docker-compose installed, you can start the application with the command:
+If you have Docker and Docker-Compose installed, you can simply start the application with the command:
 ```bash
 docker-compose up
 ```